Azure/azure-storage-fuse/README.md

      * [OPTIONAL] **--max-eviction=0** : How many cached files shall be evicted at a time, in case multiple are expired.
 This is to conserve the CPU usage done for cache eviction.
 Remaining files will be evicted in the next turn.
 '0' means there is no upper limit and all expired files will get evicted, may result in 100% CPU usage.
      * [OPTIONAL] **--set-content-type=false** : While uploading blob set the 'content-type' property based on file extension.
 Disabled by default, to enable set value to 'true'.
      * [OPTIONAL] **--ca-cert-file=/etc/ssl/certs/proxy.pem** : If external network is only available through a proxy server, this parameter should specify the proxy pem certificate otherwise blobfuse cannot connect to the storage account.
-     * [OPTIONAL] **--httpsproxy=http://10.1.22.4:8080/** : If external network is only available through a proxy server, this parameter should specify the proxy server along with the port which is 8080 unless some alternatives have been made.
+     * [OPTIONAL] **--httpsproxy=http://10.1.22.4:8080/** : If external network is only available through a proxy server, this parameter should specify the proxy server along with the port which is 8080 unless there are some deviations from normal port allocation numbers.
+     * [OPTIONAL] **--httpproxy=http://10.1.22.4:8080/** : Only used when https is turned off using --use-https=false, and if external network is only available through a proxy server, this parameter should specify the proxy server along with the port which is 8080 unless there are some deviations from normal port allocation numbers.

 ### Valid authentication setups: